University bucket list: 32 things every student must do

 But how do you know if you're really making the most of it?
 Our ultimate university bucket list contains everything you need to do at university to truly immerse yourself in the student experience.

-The ultimate university bucket list
+Ultimate university bucket list

-- Support your uni sports team - Even if you're not a sports fan, nothing will make you feel more proud to be part of your university community than cheering on the rugby/hockey/rowing team at a varsity event.
-Plus there's bound to be lots of funny chants, scarf waving and day drinking.
+- Support your uni sports team – Even if you're not a sports fan, nothing will make you feel more proud to be part of your university community than cheering on the rugby/hockey/rowing team at a varsity event.
+Plus there's bound to be loads of funny chants, scarf waving and day drinking.

 - Go on a day trip – When you're in the uni bubble it's easy to forget that there's a whole world around you.
 Grab your mates one weekend and head on a day trip by bus or train.
 Whether you go to the beach, the countryside, or a nearby city, getting away from your daily routine and taking a break from uni life is essential.